mrpandey/d3graphTheory/WORKING.md

 ### 4. js/content.js

-This file contains text-content and data about all the units in `json` format.
+This file contains text-content and data of all the units in `json` format.
+The text-contents of each unit are minified and JSON-escaped.

 ### 5. js/control.js

 This script is responsible for loading content into `unit.html`.
-URL to each unit is of form `unit.html?unit-name`.
-The script extracts `unit-name` from query string and accordingly loads the text from `content.js` and visualizations from `ch/unit-name`.
+URL of each unit is of the form `unit.html?unit-name`.
+The script extracts `unit-name` from query string and accordingly loads the text from `content.js` and visualizations from `ch/unit-name/`.